[?] Subscribe To This Site

 Creating Natural Waterfalls

 I began looking at pictures of waterfall designs.
-I would suggest you do this also before you allow your the waterfall contractor to begin.
+I would suggest you do this also before you allow your waterfall contractor to begin.
 You see, I found out there are certain necessary elements to create natural waterfalls.
 If these elements are not there, the waterfall just isn't going to look natural.

 The size and height of the area will impact waterfall designs.
-There was a very successful one built on one of my projects that was not very high or deep.
-Yet the rocks were placed beautifully and the end result showed.
+(There was a very successful one built on one of my projects that was not very high or deep.
+Yet the rocks were placed beautifully and the end result showed.)

 However, let's assume that you are creating a waterfall that has a decent height and has a fair amount of depth also.